CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 Also have a look at the `Profile` tab (will take a bit to load up).
 This allows to see a brief overview of the data and can give early indication, if the data or some features are skewed.

 ![alt text](../images/04-automl_data_profile.png "Data profile")

+Next, make sure we set the job to `Classifcation` and define `diabetes` as the target column.

 Under `Advanced Settings`, we can further configure our AutoML job and select our optimization metric, concurrency, etc. Let's set `Training job time (minutes)` to `10`.
 This means our training will terminate after a maximum of 10 minutes.